 - A stainless steel steam rack

 - Condensation collector

 Of particular note is the stainless steel cooking pot, which is different from the nonstick pot used by the Ambiano 6-in-1 Programmable Pressure Cooker.
 While different people may have different opinions as to which kind of pot is better, stainless steel is more consistent with an Instant Pot experience.

 The Ambiano pressure cooker is — like most electronic pressure cookers — a complex device, so you’ll want to spend some time getting the ins and outs from the manual before using it for the first time.
 Some of those steps relate to safety, which makes them especially important.
 These devices do have a learning curve, so spending some time reading things carefully the first time helps to make the experience better overall.

 Once properly set up, it’s pretty much just about setting the cooking setting, setting a cook time, and getting started.
 With all the pre-programmed modes, there are a ton of different ways to use this device, and the delayed start even allows for setting the Ambiano to begin its work while you’re gone.
 On the other hand, it can also keep things warm when cooking is done.

-We haven’t had a chance to go hands on with this model (yet), but we’re obviously intrigued, especially given how cheap it is compared to an Instant Pot of the same feature set.
+We’re intrigued by this device, especially given how cheap it is compared to an Instant Pot of the same feature set.
 Granted, Instant Pots tend to have pretty positive reviews, but Aldi appliances have come a long way in recent years, so we’re optimistic about this one.
 We’d love to hear individual user experiences in the comments.